CASPER: Improvements to Attendance Tracking

 Here’s a screenshot of the form I used:

-These questions are easy and fast (students take an average of 33 seconds), and they give enough information for my code to produce a map of where each student is sitting.
+These questions are easy and fast (students take an average of 58 seconds over the last 1,000 responses), and they give enough information for my code to produce a map of where each student is sitting.

 This makes it easy to: